FredericoIsaac/Case-Studies/Data_Structure_Algorithms/notes.md

 * Peek - look at the head element but dont remove it
 * Deques or Double ended queue - is a queue that goes both ways (head and tail)
 * Priority Queue - each element has a priority number, when dequeue remove the element with the highest priority number
+* Complexity of a linked list queue is **O(1)** (enqueue and dequeue)

+## Recursion

+With recursion, we solve a problem by first solving smaller instances of the same problem.
+In practice, this often involves calling a function from within itself—in other words, we feed some input into the function, and the function produces some output—which we then feed back into the same function.
+And we continue to do this until we arrive at the solution.

 # Algorithms